konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

 ## Description

-This document explains steps that will install Move2Kube and use Move2Kube's 3 step process (collect, plan and transform) to create deployment artifacts for Cloud Foundry apps.
+This document takes us through the steps that will install Move2Kube and use Move2Kube's 3 step process (collect, plan and transform) to create deployment artifacts for Cloud Foundry apps.
 It also takes through the process to customize for a specific cluster.
 Here, we are going to use the data from [samples/cloud-foundry](https://github.com/konveyor/move2kube-demos/tree/main/samples/cloud-foundry).

 ## Prerequisites